magomimmo/modern-cljs/doc/tutorial-13.md

   ;; other code follows
 ```

-As you can seed we added three namespaces to the `:crossovers` option:
+As you can see, we added three namespaces to the `:crossovers` option:

 * `valip.core` namespace which includes the portable CLJ/CLJS core code
   of the library;